 This depends on your home country and your vaccination history.
 You should visit a local travel clinic and see what they recommend.

 6 - When does my deposit have to be put down?

 There is no deadline for paying the USD $250 deposit but we cannot secure your place until we have received this.
 Places are limited and this is our most popular tour so we recommend you do this as soon as possible to be sure of a spot.
 Once we have received your deposit we will send you a confirmation email.
 If you do not receive this within 48 hours please check your junk/spam email folders and let us know if you cannot see it.

-Your program fee is due on the first of the month, two months before you travel (i.e if you are travelling in December, your balance will be due by 1st October).
+Your final balance is due 90 days before you travel.
 We will send you an email shortly after you have secured a spot offering you two options for payment.
 You can either pay the program fee in full (at any point before the date it is due) or you can can set up weekly installments to pay a small amount off regularly until it is paid in full.
 You can choose either of these with or without travel insurance.
 Any changes to your trip must be made more than 90 days before you travel.

 All of our prices are in USD.
 If you would like to see what this is in your local currency you can use a conversion site such as www.xe.com which will give you the current exchange rate.
 Please bear in mind that the amount will be taken in USD when you pay and exchange rates will fluctuate.